petergrace1618/buying-history/README.md

 </bh>
 ```

-Thanks to a book I found at a second hand store[^1],  I used to transform my XML into HTML.
+Thanks to a [book][1] I found at a second hand store,  I used to transform my XML into HTML.
 After getting a web host account, installing FileZilla FTP client, and using a little PHP, I was able to bring my fetish to the light of day.

 [Peter Grace's Tape Buying History](https://petergrace.site/buying-history/)